nearform/titus/docs/developers/packages/titus-backend/README.md

   This will start your server on `http://localhost:5000`.
   Any changes in `lib/` or in `.env` you make will automatically restart the server.

-  Verify it works and can reach its DB with `curl http://127.0.0.1:5000/healthcheck`.
+  Verify it works and can reach its database with `curl http://127.0.0.1:5000/healthcheck`.

 ## Testing and Linting